apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ## Aerospace

 In the Aerospace and safety-critical software world, safety is well defined.
-It means "will this kill somebody?"
+It means "Could this accidentally kill somebody?
+If so, it shouldn't fail.
+In the event that it does, it should fail in the least harmful way possible."

 Luckily, the vast majority of airplane firmware hasn't killed anybody.
 Setting out not to kill your passengers is admirable, but it's not actionable advice enough to be useful.
 Instead, we supplement with standards.
 The